VSergey/SpeedTestJavaCollections/README.md

 # SpeedTestJavaCollections
 Performance test of Java collections from different frameworks.

-I will use [JMH](http://java-performance.info/jmh/) 1.11.3 in tests grouped by types and common operations.
+I used [JMH](http://java-performance.info/jmh/) 1.17.3 in tests grouped by types and common operations.

 Currently tested next frameworks:
 - JDK 8